ANIMAL RIGHTS FAQS

 refrain from an act performed on a being, then that being can be said to

 have a "right" that the act not be performed.
-For example, if our ethics
+For example, if

-tells us that we must not kill another, then the other has a right not to
+tells us that we must not kill another, then the other has a right not

 be killed by us.
 This interpretation of rights is, in fact, an intuitive

 one that people both understand and readily endorse.
-(Of course, rights so
+(Of course, rights

 interpreted can be codified as legal rights through appropriate